Spider Control Problem?

 Why do I have a spider problem?

-Spiders are most commonly found in dark, secluded, and quiet places, as this is where they craft their webs to live or hunt.
-Outdoors, you may see spiders under porches and decks, behind plant pots, hiding in trees, or in woodpiles and piles of debris.
-Once inside, attics, storage spaces, closets, basements, garages, and cabinets are all prime hiding spots.
+Spider activity can occur at any time of year, but spider exterminator services are most often needed during the warmer months.
+Spiders prefer a humid environment and are most commonly found in dark, secluded, and quiet places, as this is where they craft their webs to live or hunt.
+Once inside, spiders prefer areas of the house such as attics, storage spaces, closets, basements, garages, and cabinets are all prime hiding spots.

 How do I get rid of spiders?